MetaMask/metamask-docs/services/how-to/trace-transactions.md

 Infura provides access to a trace API that allows you to get detailed transaction processing information.
 Use the API to extract information about contract interactions, transactions, and blocks on the Ethereum network.
-You can also use the API to retrieve transaction details that are not recorded on the blockchain.
+You can also use the API to retrieve transaction details that aren't recorded on the blockchain.
 For example, use the [`trace_call`](../reference/ethereum/json-rpc-methods/trace-methods/trace_call.mdx) API to observe contract interactions.

 ![Example for using the trace_call API](../images/trace-call.png)